strapi/strapi/docs/3.x.x/en/guides/graphql.md

 ### Query API

-In the section, we assume that the Shadow CRUD](#shadow-crud) feature is enabled.
+In the section, we assume that the [Shadow CRUD](#shadow-crud) feature is enabled.
 For each model, the plugin auto-generates queries which just fit to your needs.

 ##### Fetch a single entry